Neon (service): Merger with Lightbox

-Expansion and price hikes
+Expansion and partnership agreements

 On 23 February 2021, Sky reported that its total subscriber base for all of its services and platforms had risen to 990,000 including 154,000 former Lightbox subscribers, who had continued using Neon.
 Sky confirmed that one third of former "hard-bundled" Lightbox subscribers were using Neon.
 Sky TV also reported that the number of subscribers to its streaming services including Neon, Sky Sport Now, and RugbyPass had increased from 196,000 in the 2020 half year to 352,000 in the 2021 half year as a result of the COVID-19 pandemic in New Zealand.